scenery-io/stallion/README.md

 -   `javaScriptDeformer`
 -   `javaScriptEmitter`
 -   `skslShader`
+-   `skslFilter`

 ### `code`

 String.
-Required when `type` is a JavaScript layer or SkSL Shader.
+Required when `type` is a JavaScript layer or SkSL layer.

 The expression that should be applied to a layer or the code that should be executed when `type` is `script`.